What to do with work in progress?

 - If you can’t raise an interim invoice, make provision to secure your costs incurred to date by entering into a tripartite agreement.

-Sellers also often use the Law Society’s Tripartite Deed as a way of providing security for unpaid costs.
+Suggest consideration is given to the Law Society’s Tripartite Deed as a possible way of providing security for unpaid costs.

 Find out more about our Tripartite Deed precedent.

 What do you need to do before you deliver possession of client documents to another law practice?